obnam-mirror/obnam2/obnam.md

 * _Not done:_ **Easy to install:** available as a Debian package in an APT repository.
-* _Not done:_ **Easy to configure:** only need to configure things that are inherently specific to a client and for which sensible defaults are impossible.
+* _Not done:_ **Easy to configure:** only need to configure things that are inherently specific to a client, when sensible defaults are impossible.
-* _Not done:_ **Easy to run:** a single command line that's always the same works for making a backup.
+* _Not done:_ **Easy to run:** making a backup is a single command line that's always the same.
 * _Not done:_ **Detects corruption:** if a file in the repository is modified or deleted, the software notices it automatically.
-* _Not done:_ **Corrects any 1-bit error:** if a file in the
-  repository is changed by one bit, the software automatically corrects it.
-* _Not done:_ **Repository is encrypted:** all data stored in the repository is encrypted with a key only the client has.
+* _Not done:_ **Repository is encrypted:** all data stored in the repository is encrypted with a key known only to the client.
-* _Not done:_ **Fast backups and restores:** when a client and server both have sufficient CPU, RAM, and disk bandwidth, the software make a backup or restore a backup over a gigabit Ethernet using at least 50% of the network bandwidth.
+* _Not done:_ **Fast backups and restores:** when a client and server both have sufficient CPU, RAM, and disk bandwidth, the software makes a backup or restores a backup over a gigabit Ethernet using at least 50% of the network bandwidth.
-* _Not done:_ **Snapshots:** Each backup generation is an independent
-  snapshot: it can be deleted without affecting any other generation.
+* _Not done:_ **Snapshots:** Each backup is an independent snapshot: it can be deleted without affecting any other snapshot.
 * _Not done:_ **Deduplication:** Identical chunks of data are stored only once in the backup repository.
 * _Not done:_ **Compressed:** Data stored in the backup repository is compressed.
-* _Not done:_ **Large numbers of live data files:** The system must handle ten million files in live data.
+* _Not done:_ **Large numbers of live data files:** The system must handle at least ten million files of live data.
+(Preferably much more, but I want some concrete number to start with.)
 * _Not done:_ **Live data in the terabyte range:** The system must handle a terabyte of live data.
+(Again, preferably more.)
-* _Not done:_ **Many clients:** The system must handle a thousand total clients and one hundred clients using the server concurrently.
+* _Not done:_ **Many clients:** The system must handle a thousand total clients and one hundred clients using the server concurrently, on one physical server.
-* _Not done:_ **Shared repository:** The system should allow people who don't trust each other to share a repository without fearing their own data leaks, or even its existence leaks, to anyone.
+* _Not done:_ **Shared repository:** The system should allow people who don't trust each other to share a repository without fearing that their own data leaks, or even its existence leaks, to anyone.
 * _Not done:_ **Shared backups:** People who do trust each other should be able to share backed up data in the repository.